Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/functions.md

 understand the problem, you'll see there's a better way to solve it.

 A lifetime is Rust's way of tracking reference usage.
-A reference needs to be tied back to its owning variable and this relationship must be understood at compile time. // TODO: Kite here?
+A reference needs to be tied back to its owning variable and this relationship must be understood at compile time.

 Remember the stack?
 Let's tie what we know about ownership to what we know about the stack.